Some hawkers, diners confused as stricter Covid-19 rules kick in at hawker centres, coffee shops

 When ST visited two malls on Wednesday, staff were seen struggling with the influx of patrons as they had to manually check their vaccination status.

-At Junction 8, a queue formed after 10am as most people started to activate their TraceTogether app to show their vaccination status only when asked to at the entrance.
+At Junction 8 in Bishan, a queue formed after 10am as most people started to activate their TraceTogether app to show their vaccination status only when asked to do so at the entrance.

-Similarly, there was a queue waiting to enter VivoCity after 10am from the MRT station even though the mall had stationed two staff members to check shoppers' vaccination status.
+Similarly, there was a queue waiting to enter VivoCity after 10am from HarbourFront MRT station even though the mall had stationed two staff members to check shoppers' vaccination status.